October is Pregnancy and Infant Loss Awareness Month.

 Micah died just before his first birthday on December 11, 2012, from complications of necrotizing enterocolitis.

-I will not lie about my children to make someone else feel more comfortable around me.
+I will not avoid my truth to make someone else feel more comfortable around me.

 My honest answer morphs blissfully cheery faces into looks of panic as if they just said or did something terribly wrong.
 I reassure them that I love talking about Micah.
 I tell them about Micah’s bright smile, thick wavy hair, and dark blue eyes.